Azure/aztk/README.md

-# Azure Distributed Data Engineering Toolkit
+# Azure Distributed Data Engineering Toolkit (AZTK)
-Azure Distributed Data Engineering Toolkit is a python CLI application for provisioning on-demand Spark on Docker clusters in Azure.
+Azure Distributed Data Engineering Toolkit (AZTK) is a python CLI application for provisioning on-demand Spark on Docker clusters in Azure.
 It's a cheap and easy way to get up and running with a Spark cluster, and a great tool for Spark users who want to experiment and start testing at scale.

 This toolkit is built on top of Azure Batch but does not require any Azure Batch knowledge to use.